freegeek-pdx/fgwebsite/plugins/feedlist/readme.txt

 	4.) enjoy

+== Upgrade Notice ==
+	Why wouldn't you want the latest and greatest version?

+== Screenshots ==
+	Sorry, I don't have shots for this.
+It just displays text in an ordered or unordered list - so I'm not sure a screen shot is really necessary.

 == Change Log ==
 	DATE					MODIFICATION
 		AUTHOR
 -------------------------------------------------------------------------------------------------------
 12 October 2005			Initial Version
 		Bill Rawlinson - released version 2.0B
 							rewrite of rssLinkedList  NOTE a major change - the caching is handled by Wordpress now so you don't need a cache directory.

 	06 Nov 2005			Simplified Interface and Rewrite Docs

 	15 Nov 2005			Fixed some bugs

 	01 Dec 2005			Fixed a bug where the description wasn't being shown for atom feeds and cleaned up the description display code